dawierha/homeratio/README.md

 Bar graph showing the number of days instead of percentage.

 ### Example 2
 These images are genererated with the `examples/example_data2.csv` file and illustrates grouping on different labels.
-The

 ![Pie chart showing the percentage per continent](./images/example2_continent.png)